History of gay men in the United States: Pre-colonization

 Two-spirit is a modern umbrella term used by some indigenous North Americans for Gender variant individuals in their communities.
 The presence of male two-spirits existed before European contact, and "was a fundamental institution among most tribal peoples".
 According to Will Roscoe, male and female two-spirits have been "documented in over 130 North America tribes, in every region of the continent".
 Two-spirits might have relationships with people of either sex.
 According to Lang, female assigned at birth two-spirits usually have sexual relations or marriages with only females.
 However, in most tribes a relationship between a two-spirit and non-two-spirit was seen for the most part as neither heterosexual nor homosexual (in modern-day terms) but more hetero-normative; partners of two-spirits have not historically viewed themselves as homosexual, and moreover drew a sharp conceptual line between themselves and two-spirits.

 1600–1899

 British colonization

 There were few openly gay men in the European colonies of North America at this time, due to legal consequences as well as social ostracism.
-Anal porn was specifically prohibited by a statute passed in 1563 during the reign of Queen Elizabeth I, and was copied by the North Carolina assembly in 1715.
+Anal sex was specifically prohibited by a statute passed in 1563 during the reign of Queen Elizabeth I, and was copied by the North Carolina assembly in 1715.